Pectin Methylesterase (PME) Pectin Methylesterase (PME) (EC 3.1.1.11) — Industrial Pectin De-esterification

 Q3 How do I choose between PME liquid and PME powder?

-Liquid (1,000 U/mL) is convenient for direct dosing and pilot runs, while powder (5,000–10,000 U/g) is ideal for cool, dry storage and batch flexibility.
-Select based on your dosing system and logistics.
+Liquid (1,000 U/mL) suits direct dosing; powder (5,000–10,000 U/g) offers storage stability and batching flexibility.
+Choose based on dosing system and logistics.

 Q4 Will PME improve cloud stability in citrus juice?